hashicorp/aws-service-catalog-engine-for-tfc/README.md

 ## Token Rotation

 ### Updating Token Rotation Frequency
-To enhance security, the Terraform Cloud team token associated with your account is automatically rotated every 30 days.
-However, the frequency in which the token rotation occurs is customizable.
-To update the rotation frequency, you'll need to update the Terraform Configuration itself.
-This can be done by updating the [`aws_cloudwatch_event_rule` resource](https://github.com/hashicorp/aws-service-catalog-engine-for-tfc/blob/main/token_rotation.tf#L198) within the TFC-RE and running `terraform apply` to apply these changes.
+The Terraform Cloud team token associated with your account is automatically rotated every 30 days.
+However, the frequency in which the token rotation occurs can be overridden via the `token_rotation_interval_in_days` variable.

 ## Troubleshooting